 ARFID is much more than simple “picky eating,” however.
 Many small children are picky eaters – who hasn’t tried to explain to a small child that, say, broccoli is delicious and has been met with a blanket refusal to even try it?
 Even past a young age, most people have foods they don’t like.
 However, adults who compulsively avoid eating all but a very few types of food may need ARFID treatment to overcome the disorder and restore a proper nutritional balance.
 Treatment can also aid in the psychosocial difficulties ARFID brings about.

-In the past, ARFID (selective eating disorder) was not as recognized as bulimia nervosa or anorexia nervosa, but it was finally listed in the Diagnostic and Statistical Manual of Mental Disorder V, the most recent version of the official guidelines for psychiatrists in the United States.
-This means that the psychiatric community has identified several unique criteria that indicate a diagnosis can be made:
+In the past, ARFID (selective eating disorder) was not as recognized as bulimia nervosa or anorexia nervosa, but it was finally listed in the Diagnostic and Statistical Manual of Mental Disorder V, the most recent version of the official guidelines for mental health professionals in the United States.
+This means that the mental health community has identified several unique criteria that indicate a diagnosis can be made:

 - Failure to meet nutritional requirements and appropriate weight maintenance.
-This failure may require people with SED to undergo a weight management regimen and receive supplemental nutrition.
+This failure may require people with ARFID to undergo a weight management regimen and receive supplemental nutrition.

 - A diagnosis of selective eating disorder cannot be explainable by another medical condition or mental illness.

 Unlike other prominent eating disorders like bulimia nervosa, anorexia nervosa, and binge eating disorder, ARFID does not contain negative body image, distorted self-perception, or pathological desire to lose weight as an essential part of its diagnosis.
-These qualities may exist (just as another eating disorder may co-exist with ARFID), but some people with ARFID are not driven to avoid foods because of their effects on their weight.
-The “fear food” during early childhood.
+These qualities may exist (just as another eating disorder may coexist with ARFID), but some people with ARFID are not driven to avoid foods because of their effects on their weight.

 How to Tell ARFID Apart from Picky Eating